 • Stroke patients in subacute rehabilitation phase (between 14 days and 3 months post-stroke)

-• First hemispheric, ischemic or hemorrhagic stroke
+• Presenting with a stroke, ischemic or hemorrhagic

 • Lower-limb deficiency with an initial motor testing \< 4 according to the MRC scale